Benito Viñes

 Benito Viñes (named Benet Vinyes in Catalan, his mother tongue; 1837–1893) was a Jesuit cleric at Belen Jesuit Preparatory School during the 19th century in Havana, Cuba.
 He became well known for his studies of hurricanes.
 He was the Director of the Magnetical and Meteorological Observatory of the Royal College of Belen in Havana and the author of Practical Hints in Regard to the West Indian Hurricanes, a work which was translated into English by the US Navy and issued by the United States Hydrographic Office.

+Early life and education

+Benito Carlos José Viñes Martorell, also known as Benet Vinyes in Catalan, was born on September 19, 1837, in Poboleda, Tarragona, which is within Spain's Catalonia region.
+Viñes moved to the provincial capital city of Tarragona at age nine.
+After being accepted into the Jesuit Order in 1856, he completed his novitiate and studied mathematics, natural sciences, philosophy, physics, and theology.
+Viñes completed his studies and was ordained in France on June 21, 1869, due to Jesuits being expelled from Spain.
+He remained in France until the following year, when the Jesuit Order appointed him the director of the Real Observatorio del Colegio de Belén in Havana, Cuba.